 ...

-• Stop guessing: cytology + culture before the SECOND antibiotic save 41 % in re-treatment costs.
+• Stop guessing: Cytology + culture before the second antibiotic saves 41% in re-treatment costs (IDEXX 2025 data).

-• Clean ears with pH 3.5–5.0 drying rinse—anything oily or water-based is fertilizer for yeast.
+• Clean smart: Use pH 3.5–5.0 drying rinse—oily or water-based solutions are fertilizer for Malassezia yeast.

-• Up to 47 % of stubborn otitis is undiagnosed food allergy; an 8-week elimination diet beats any miracle cleaner.
+• Diet matters: Up to 47% of chronic otitis is undiagnosed food allergy; an 8-week elimination diet beats any cleaner.

 High quality realistic photo of Nutrition and Diet related to Grain-Free Diet: 7 Surprising Benefits for French Bulldogs, professional quality, detailed, excellent lighting, clear composition